Regional Directorate, Chandigarh

 S.No.
 Category of Societies Number

-1 State Level Cooperative Organizations 05
+1 UT Level Cooperative Organizations 05

 2 District Co-operative Banks 03